-That’s why more homeowners are considering adding devices like a Nest to their HVAC system.
-If you want to put in a Nest for your own home, get in touch with an expert for smart thermostat installation in Front Royal.
+That’s why more people are looking to add devices like a Nest to their homes.
+If you want to put in a Nest for your own home, call your nearest expert for smart thermostat installation in Front Royal.

 Want all the details?
 Take some time to review these 12 things you should know about your Nest Thermostat.